 On the other hand, Simply Wall St is a stock research platform where you can get basic financial data and information in an easy-to-read format.

-Now, let’s take a look at the Motley Fool’s track record as of 9th March 2023.
+First of all, let’s take a look at their track record as of 5th Sep 2023.

 But, what about its individual stock picks?